realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ### _"BOOP is made for modeling the capriciousness of the Real World..."_

-Some decisions have been made capriciously and with intentionally irrationally haphazard in order to see how much inherent domain complexity can be modeled using BOOP.
+Some decisions have been made capriciously and intentionally irrationally haphazard in order to see how much inherent domain complexity can be modeled using BOOP.
 This is not a criticism of BOOP, but rather a test of its flexibility and power.